On this dayDec 30, 1767

 Trafficking Ship Arrives in Savannah After Transatlantic Voyage That Killed 20 People

 On September 25, 1766, the British-built trafficking vessel Susannah embarked from London.
-Tasked with the sole purpose of kidnapping and enslaving African men, women, and children, the ship’s captain and crew arrived in a slave-trading port in West Central Africa months later.
+Tasked with the sole purpose of kidnapping and enslaving African men, women, and children, the ship’s captain and crew arrived in a trafficking port in West Central Africa months later.
 Dozens of kidnapped Africans were forced aboard the Susannah, where they were subjected to a deadly journey averaging four to six months in duration known as the Middle Passage.

 Sometime before their arrival in Savannah, the crew and captain landed in St. Helena, an island occupied by the British in the Atlantic Ocean, where they kidnapped additional enslaved people to be sold in the U.S. While 110 enslaved people in all were forced aboard the Susannah, at least 20 people died during the journey.